AlbertoRQ/mango_datathon_2023/README.md

 Explore the app by selecting clothing items, and the app will display matching outfit suggestions.

 ## App Demo
-You can access the live demo of the Outfit Recommendation App here.
+You can access the live demo of the Outfit Recommendation App here (https://mangodatathon2023.streamlit.app/).